-- Account Sales must have a customer associated with them
+- On account sales must have a customer associated with them.

-- You are unable to take an overpayment on an On Account sale when you have the Xero integration turned on.
-This includes typing the cash amount tendered into Vend, rather than the exact amount (for example $50 cash payment for a $48.75 sale).
+- You are unable to take an overpayment on an on account sale when you have the Xero integration turned on.
+This includes typing the cash amount tendered into Retail POS, rather than the exact amount (for example $50 cash payment for a $48.75 sale).

-- If an Account Sale invoice is set to draft or pending it will need to be set to approved before you can take payment in Vend.
+- If an on account sale invoice is set to draft or pending, it will need to be set to approved before you can take payment in Retail POS.

 How does it work?

 If you do not have a default due date set for sales invoices in Xero, on account sales will be due immediately after they are created.
-If you'd like to set a new default due date for on account sales, check out this article here.
+If you'd like to set a new default due date for on account sales, check out this article.

-You can take payment for your sale in either Vend or Xero.
+You can take payment for the sale in either Retail POS or Xero.